iKlsR/pxl-paintr/README.md

 <h1> pxl paintr </h1>

-.it is small python program for creating 2d [pixel art](http://en.wikipedia.org/wiki/Pixel_art)
+.it is small program for creating 2d [pixel art](http://en.wikipedia.org/wiki/Pixel_art)

 .it is obviously NOT a fully fledged graphics program so don't expect much